8 Best CS:GO Trading Sites: Ranked (2023)

 Has a relatively high 5-7% fee.

-You can’t cash out to real money, only skins.
+You can’t cash out to real money, only skins

 Live chat can be quite slow to respond at times.

-SkinsMonkey is one of the fastest-growing CS:GO trading sites on the market.
+SkinsMonkey is one of the fastest-growing CS2 trading sites on the market.
 They only launched in 2021 but already have over 940K visitors every month.
-They also offer a wide variety of items from CS:GO, Rust, and Team Fortress 2.
+It might be because of their clean and easy-to-understand UI, making it great for newbies to the trading scene.

 They have one of the fastest account creation systems within the community and also offer very generous welcome promos.
-This makes it easy for you to trade your ugly skins for some of the best CS:GO skins within a matter of seconds.
+This makes it easy for you to trade your ugly skins for some of the best CS2 skins within a matter of seconds.

 SkinsMonkey’s biggest drawback is that they don’t offer cash withdrawals.
 You can only withdraw skins, which is a huge bummer for those looking to cash out.